 Wake County Public Schools

-Wake County Public School System School Board has now adopted "Plan B Transition," in which students will begin the year online and then transition to in-person learning at a date to be determined.
-Previously, students were to have a rotating schedule: one week of in-person learning and two weeks of remote learning.
+Wake County Public School System School Board has now adopted “Plan B Transition,” in which students will begin the year online and then transition to in-person by Sept.
+8 or later.

 Durham Public Schools